Miri Airport: Expansion and upgrades

 Passenger traffic continued to grow in 2014.
 Appeals to upgrade the airport to cater for the growing numbers using Miri Airport were frequently voiced.
 Miri Airport handles more than 4,000 flights a month, with an average of 125 aircraft landings and take-offs daily, including 62 landings for rural services; with the current airport size, arrival times for incoming flights will be delayed because they have to wait for other aircraft to depart before being able to land on the runway.
 Traffic congestion during peak hours also poses a problem.
 An urgent meeting was held by Sarawak Communication Assistant Minister Datuk Lee Kim Shin regarding these matters.
 There are also talks to introduce more international routes into Miri to further boost the city's economy and to break the tourism bottleneck experienced in Miri as the only international route (Miri-Singapore) is inadequate at present.

 On 15 December 2014, Lee announced that Miri Airport would be getting RM78 million for its extension work, including the extension of the current runway and the aircraft parking apron.
 Once the extension was completed, the parking apron would be able to accommodate 8 Boeing aircraft and equivalent, 9 ATR 72 and 4 DHC-6 Twin Otter.
 The extension project also included installing four additional aerobridges, constructing an additional runway, constructing rooftop walkways for domestic passengers and improving the drainage system.
 The design of the walkways will be based on the walkways found in the now-closed low cost carrier terminal (LCCT) at Kuala Lumpur International Airport (KLIA).

-Due to its outdated style, on 25 April 2016, Malaysia's former Transport Minister Liow Tiong Lai sent a proposal to the Ministry of Finance to upgrade the status of Miri Airport to an international airport.
+In 9 May 2026, Transport Minister Anthony Loke said the Economy Ministry has approved a RM445 million allocation to upgrade the Miri Airport terminal building under Rolling Plan 1 of the 13th Malaysia Plan in April 2026 following a value assessment review session held on March 17.

-In October 2024, Malaysia prime minister announced that a total of RM253mil is being allocated to upgrade Miri Airport and Tawau airport under Budget 2025.
-The upgrading works will increase its handling capacity from two million passengers to four million passengers annually.
-Work proposed under this project involves expansion of the existing terminal building from 16,900 square metres to 25,000 square metres, upgrading of the rural air services area, new check-in counters, new office areas for government agencies and airlines, wayfinding signage, new baggage handling system, improvement and upgrading works at the first floor departure hall area, pier expansion and six additional passenger boarding bridges.
+The upgrading works will increase its handling capacity from 2 million passengers to 4 million passengers annually.
+Work proposed under this project involves expansion of the existing terminal building from 16,900 square metres to 25,000 square metres, a separated rural air services area, new check-in counters, more vehiclesn parking space, new baggage handling system, dedicated bays for tourist buses and e-hailing services, pier expansion and six additional passenger boarding bridges.